By 1900, as a result of the Dawes Act and the Curtis Act, approximately one-half of land previously owned by Indian tribes was owned by whites.

 Between 2007 and 2008, Oklahoma's high school dropout rate decreased from 3.1 to 2.5 percent.

-In 2007, Oklahoma was rated as one of the most business-friendly states in the nation, with the 7th-lowest tax burden.
+In 2007, Oklahoma was rated one of the most business-friendly states in the nation, with the 7th-lowest tax burden.

-In 2007, oil accounted for 35 billion dollars in Oklahoma's economy.
+In 2007, oil accounted for $35 billion in Oklahoma's economy.

 Oklahoma ranked last among the 50 states in a 2007 study by the Commonwealth Fund on health care performance.

-As of 2008, Oklahoma had 638,817 students enrolled in 1,845 public primary, secondary, and vocational schools in 533 school districts.
-Oklahoma spent $7,755 for each student in 2008.
+As of 2008, Oklahoma had 638,817 students enrolled in public schools and spent $7,755 per student.

 Between 2007 and 2008, Oklahoma's high school dropout rate decreased from 3.1 to 2.5 percent.